 Eligible management employees of Bombardier participate in short-term incentive plans designed specifically for each of its two operating groups namely, Bombardier Aerospace and Bombardier Transportation, as well as for the Corporate Office and Flexjet.
-The objective of these plans is to motivate eligible employees to achieve, and even surpass, the financial performance objectives approved by the Board of Directors of Bombardier at the beginning of each financial year for Bombardier Aerospace, Bombardier Transportation, Flexjet and the Corporate Office.
+The objective of these plans is to motivate eligible employees to achieve, and even surpass, the key performance indicators approved by the Board at the beginning of each financial year for Bombardier Aerospace, Bombardier Transportation, Flexjet and the Corporate Office.
 The plans specify each of the target and maximum annual bonus as a percentage of base salary.
 These percentages vary based on the level of the position held.

-The HRCC has the authority to set performance objectives and targets in relation to incentive programs for management employees.
-It also has the general authority to amend such objectives and targets, and the measurement of results to reflect business conditions, circumstances, and events not predicted when setting targets.
+The HRCC has the authority to set key performance indicators and targets in relation to incentive plans for management employees.
+It also has the general authority to adjust such key performance indicators and targets, and the measurement of results to reflect business conditions, circumstances, and events not predicted when setting targets.
 The exercise of this authority is at the sole discretion of the HRCC.
-While the HRCC does make some qualitative assessment of certain aspects of incentive programs (e.g. assessment of non-financial goals), the discretionary assessment of performance does not form part of the design of incentive programs.
-During the financial year ended December 31, 2011, the HRCC did not exercise, after the fact, its discretionary authority to adjust the objectives, targets or results of incentive programs.
+While the HRCC does make qualitative assessment of certain aspects of incentive plans (e.g. assessment of non-financial goals), the discretionary assessment of performance does not form part of the design of incentive plans.
+During the financial year ended December 31, 2012, the HRCC did not exercise, after the fact, its discretionary authority to adjust the key performance indicators, targets or results of incentive plans.